 A huge amount of logging in Brazil and Indonesia comes from illegal logging.
 Even wood from developed countries isn't always protected.
 Western Cedar is at risk in Canada and the USA and so is yellow cedar, Alaskan cedar, and western hemlock, so it's best to avoid these types of wood.

-So what the best option?
+So what is the best option?
 Salvaged is the best and the second-best would be FSC-certified.
 Homegrown is always better as tropical FSC certification can still come from old-growth forests.

 There is a ton of greenwashing in bamboo furniture.
 It's almost impossible to say.
 I'd avoid bamboo furniture unless there are strict credentials in place.
 The FSC does certify plywood or bamboo.